 So, this is a tough balance.
 This is standard advice, but I would not overthink it.
 I would just keep it in mind and play around with what you find works best for you.

-At minimum, it is a good idea to be well hydrated leading into training/competition.
+At a minimum, it is a good idea to be well hydrated leading into training/competition.

-There are also arguments to be made for being hyperhydrated leading into events in hot climates.
-I have not gone deep down this rabbit-hole.
-But this is part of why products like Prepd exist that utilise resistant starch in a way that allows you to hydrate beyond normal amounts.
+There are also arguments to be made for being hyper hydrated prior to events in hot climates.
+This is part of why products like Prepd exist that utilise resistant starch in a way that allows you to hydrate beyond normal amounts.

 Glycerol can help from a hydration standpoint.